Creating Services and Service Policies

 2. Click the Edit button in the upper right corner of the page.
 The Overview tab for the service appears.

-The "Availability" is not populated for component devices.
+The "Availability" vital metric is not populated for component devices.
 Therefore, any device service that includes component devices will have a null "Availability" value, which is displayed as a hyphen.
 However, a potential alternative is to change the rule from "Availability" to "Count" and query devices that are enabled to collect data (isActive = true).
 This alternative works because "Count" is the number of devices that matches the filter query, and querying on isActive matches all devices that are currently collecting data.

-1. Complete the following fields:
+1. In the Edit Rule modal, complete the following fields:

 • Aggregate.
 Select an aggregation method for the data for this condition.
 Your options include Average, Minimum, MaximumCount, Sum, and Percent.